cascer1/keep-talking-manual-distributor/README.md

 However, it's not always possible to gather a group of friends together around a table.
 For that situation we created this tool.

+## How to execute the tool

+**You must have Java 11 or newer installed to use this tool.**

+To run the tool, simply execute the jar file (`java -jar keeptalking.jar`)
+**Note:** On Windows, you have to use `javaw` instead: `javaw -jar keeptalking.jar`

 ## How to use the tool

-1. Think of a fun "password" (this is the seed for the random page selection)
+1. Enter your password, all players must use the same password
-2. Choose how many players there are
+2. Enter how many players there are
-3. Choose which player you are
+3. Enter which player you are (to ensure you get your own unique set of pages)
+4. Select your manual version, or enter your own values
+5. Choose whether you want to skip intro pages (otherwise, players might get pages with no useful information on them)
+6. Choose whether you want to randomize the page count per player (this means one player can have more pages than another player)
-4. Click **Generate**
+7. Click Generate

+The tool will tell you which pages of the manual you should use.

-The tool will generate a PDF file for you which contains all the pages that it chose for you.
-None of the other players will be able to see these pages.
+In the future, the tool will generate a PDF file for you which contains only the pages selected for you.